Mai Sehra Bandh Ke Aaunga: Production

 Filming of this film was done at Lucky Studio, Halol, Gujarat with some scenes shot in Nandan Van, Mumbai.

 The film designed by Ananjay Raghuraj while sound designed by Satish Pujari (Audio Lab) and dress designed by Badshah Khan.
 Choreography is by Kanu Mukharjee, Rikki Gupta and Rajeev Dinkar.
 Art direction done by Shiv Shankar Patel (Munna).
 It was edited by Jeetendra Singh (Jeetu) while action direction by Baji Rao.
 VFX done by Pratik Singh.
 Editing and dubbing done by "Audio Lab".

 Release

-The film was theatrically released on 18 October 2017 (Chhath Puja) at all theatres of Bihar and Jharkhand and received a warm response.
+The film was theatrically released on 18 October 2017 (Chhath Puja) at all theatres of Bihar and Jharkhand.

 Soundtrack

 The soundtrack for "Mai Sehra Bandh Ke Aaunga" was composed by Rajnish Mishra with lyrics penned by Pyare Lal Yadav, Azad Singh, Shyam Dehati and Pawan Pandey.
 The soundtrack included an unusually large number of songs at 9.
 It was produced under the "SRK Music".

 His first song "Lachke Kamariya Tohar Lahe Lahe" released on 21 November 2017, second song "Haradiya Kaam Na Kari Taza" released on 24 December 2017 and third song "Muski Maar Ke Je Bolela Karejau" released on 3 March 2018 at official YouTube handle of "SRK Music" and got 12 millions, 19 millions and 25 million views respectively.
 All song of this film are hit on YouTube.